ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The information in the model is populated by controller by reading it from the devices using the device model supported by the devices.
 This model does not constraint the device models used on the device: the YANG data model defined in {{!RFC8348}} is an option but other options (e.g., vendor specific interfaces or YANG data models) are also allowed.
 In case some information is not provided by the device, the network controller SHALL omit this information unless this information is known by other sources of information (e.g., through local configuration within the network controller).

-In case of hierarchical controllers, a hierarchical network controller can also collect the network inventory information from its lower level network controllers using this YANG data model (or other mechanisms which are outside the scope of this document) and report the combined network inventory information to an an higher level network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.
+In case of hierarchical controllers, a hierarchical network controller can also collect the network inventory information from its lower level network controllers using this YANG data model (or other mechanisms which are outside the scope of this document) and report the combined network inventory information to an higher level network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.

 # Security Considerations